- Coaching Tools and Techniques - some important notes:

 However, it's often difficult to demonstrate increased value of a company's human capital.
 The problem is, both coaches and clients have been frustrated by the lack of rigorous methods for measuring the impact ( the ROI - return on investment, the bottom-line increases in business activity, production and profitability) of the coach's work.
 Coaches also need to learn how to better present and communicate the value of their work to clients.

-Our course is the only international coach training program that provides personal instruction in how-to-use the necessary validated tools for obtaining and measuring lasting behavioral coaching outcomes and producing a ROI scorecard.
+The Behavioral Coaching Institute's courses are the only international coach training program that provides instruction in how-to-use the necessary validated tools for obtaining and measuring lasting behavioral coaching outcomes and producing a ROI scorecard.

 Also note: Only validated, behavioral scientific models, accelerated behavioural change techniques, competencies and behaviours identified in robust studies by leading academics are ever mentioned or used in our courses.
 Other coach training courses may use other models or derivatives of: ‘NLP’, the GROW model, therapy (including SFT), counselling or other well-intentioned approaches -however, what verifiable evidence is their model, practice and philosophy of coaching based? - Read more..